 If you’re lucky enough to have a full month in Costa Rica, here is an epic one month Costa Rica road trip itinerary.
-It literally takes you all around the country from coast to coast, experiencing the best of what Costa Rica has to offer.
+This one month Costa Rica itinerary takes you all around the country from coast to coast, experiencing the best of what Costa Rica has to offer.

-As for what type of car to rent, it is best to rent a 4wd or a high clearance car because of Monteverde and Uvita.
-For 2 people, cars that work are Toyota Rav4, Suzuki Vitara, Mistubishi ASX, Hyundai Tucson or Suzuki Jimny.
+It is best to rent a 4wd or a high clearance car because of Monteverde and Uvita for this itinerary.
+For 2 people, cars that work are Toyota Rav4, Suzuki Vitara, Mistubishi ASX, Hyundai Tucson or Suzuki Jimny. **If you are on a budget, visiting during dry season and staying hotels in the town center, a sedan like a Hyundai Accent can work.
+You will not be able to go up in the steep mountains in the Uvita area.**

-If you have a bigger group, the Chevy Trailblazer, and Mitsubishi Montero Sport are 7 passenger 4×4 SUVs that work (best for 4-5 people with minimal luggage).
+If you have a bigger group, the Chevy Trailblazer, and Mitsubishi Montero Sport are 7 passenger 4×4 SUVs that work (best for 4-5 people with luggage).
+These cars will not work for 6-7 people with luggage.

-If you are just 1-3 people, or 4, you can rent a high clearance car that is not necessarily a 4wd or 4×4.
+If you are just 1-3 people with minimal luggage, you can rent a high clearance car that is not necessarily a 4wd or 4×4.
 An example is the Hyundai venue or Geely Gx3.
 However, if you are visiting in the rainy season, we do recommend a 4wd with high clearance due to the locations.
 Many hotels and vacation rentals are up in the mountains so if you want to explore a bit more, a 4wd is highly recommended.

 We can help you get the best rate and deal for your car rental.
-Click here to get our Costa Rica car rental discount and extra benefits.
+You can read our renting a car in Costa Rica tips first.
+Then click here to get our Costa Rica car rental discount and extra benefits.
 We also offer monthly rates.
-Additionally, for any tours, please contact us as we have discounts and `partnerships with tour companies in various parts of the country.
+Additionally, for any tours, please contact us as we have discounts and partnerships with tour companies in various parts of the country.

 What to Pack